DroidDrone/DroidDrone/README.md

 ### Settings & Usage

-In the Control app you can configure various settings, such as Camera ID.
+In the Control app you can configure various settings, such as Camera ID (for internal phone cameras).
 If your phone has a wide-angle camera, it's best to use it.
 A wide-angle camera usually has ID 2 or 3, but on some phones, it can be different (my old Redmi has ID 21...).

+You can also connect an external USB camera (UVC) using the USB OTG splitter.

-> Cameras with high frame rates have lower internal latency, but wide-angle cameras on most Android phones work only with 30 FPS.
-You may be able to use the main camera with an external wide-angle lens.
+> Cameras with high frame rates have lower internal latency.

 Before the first flight you also need to check in the settings of control app that the channels mapping is correct for your remote controller: